LordSnoosh/SEIR2222/work/w10/d5/03-mern-infrastructure-part-3.md

 - The Plan - Part 3
 - Infrastructure - Part 3 of 7
-- The Lab
 - Further Study

 ## The Plan - Part 3

 In Part 3 we will begin to implement the ever so important user authentication.

-Along the way we'll also learn how to define a component as a class instead of a function and preview how we're going to organize non-React code into service modules.
+Along the way we'll also learn how to define a component as a class instead of a function and preview how we're going to organize non-React code into service & API modules.

 **Part 3 - Begin Implementing Token-Based Auth:**
 1. The process of adding a feature to a MERN-Stack app
 2. Code the `<SignUpForm>` component as a class component
-3. Add service & API modules on the client
+3. Add service & API modules for the client

 ## 1. The process of adding a feature to a MERN-Stack app

-The **process** of adding a feature to a MERN-Stack SPA is similar to what we've followed when adding a feature to our traditional web apps in Units 2 & 3 in that we typically:
+The **process** of adding a feature to a MERN-Stack SPA is similar to what we followed when adding a feature to our traditional web apps in Units 2 & 3 in that we typically:

 1. Start with the UI/frontend...
 Render a component with an event prop designed to handle interaction from the user, e.g., `onClick`.
 2. Stub up and assign an event handler function to the event prop.